JonathanYuan23/WatDFS/README.md

 # WatDFS

-FUSE-based virtual file system with a simple client–server architecture and client-side caching.
+FUSE-based virtual file system with a simple client-server architecture and client-side caching.

 ## Features